I really love working on challenging DIY projects around my house.

 Solar Water Heater

 Water is heated in a storage tank, which is connected to solar collectors.
 Most models also have a gas back-up system.

 up to 90%

 Things to Consider Before Buying a High-Efficiency Water Heater

 If the purchase prices were all you have to consider, buying a new water heater would be such a simple process.
 Unfortunately, not all eco-friendly water heaters are created equal, and as a conscientious consumer, you've got some research to do.
 It is advisable that you evaluate the price of each model in relation to the following factors.

-Warranty Coverage - A high-efficiency water heater is a great product, yet it is by no means a perfect machine.
-Some minor and major malfunctions are possible to occur, thus the warranty coverage is another important factor to put into consideration.
+- Warranty Coverage - A high-efficiency water heater is a great product, yet it is by no means a perfect machine.
+Some minor and major malfunctions can possibly occur, thus the warranty coverage is another important factor to put into consideration.